 Leveraging the E3scanTM technology platform for next-generation targeted protein degradation

-Sign up for our free live webinar to learn how to accelerate screening and Structure Activity Relationship (SAR) analysis in the targeted protein degradation (TPD) drug discovery field.
+Watch our free on-demand webinar to learn how to accelerate screening and Structure Activity Relationship (SAR) analysis in the targeted protein degradation (TPD) drug discovery field.

 About this webinar

 Targeted protein degradation (TPD) utilises small molecules to redirect a given E3 ubiquitin ligase to a non-canonical protein of interest (POI) substrate.
 Following this induced proximity of the E3 ligase with the POI and subsequent polyubiquitination of the POI by the E3 ligase, the POI is degraded at the cellular proteasome.
 Given that 80 percent of the human proteome has traditionally been considered extremely challenging to drug – or undruggable – using small molecule approaches, TPD represents an exciting new paradigm for targeting proteins that lack enzyme active sites or have shallow binding pockets, such as scaffold proteins and transcription factors.